-Prepaid Expense and Other Current Assets at December 31, 2017 includes the current portion of prepaid rent for a facility lease for corporate promotional and marketing purposes.
-Beginning March 2014, the prepayment totaling \$4,000 is being amortized over the 10-year term of the lease.
+Prepaid Expense and Other Current Assets on the consolidated balance sheet include the current portion of prepaid rent for a facility lease for corporate promotional and marketing purposes.
+In March 2014, the Company prepaid \$4,000 which is being amortized over the 10-year term of the lease.
 The unamortized non-current portion of the prepayment is included in Prepaid Expenses-Non-current on the consolidated balance sheet.